got5/tapestry5-jquery/README.md

 ## Features

-This module provides jQuery integration for Tapestry and drop out Prototype and Scriptaculous
+This module provides jQuery integration for Tapestry and completely drop out Prototype, Scriptaculous and the base tapestry.js script.
+This project is based on [Tapestry5-ClientResources](http://github.com/got5/tapestry5-clientresources) project.

+It also relies on jQuery 1.4.2 and jQuery UI 1.8.

-Actually, theses components and features can still be used as it
+Theses components and features can still be used as it :

 - Zone
 - Form Validation